Destivano/RayTracer/README.md

 # RayTracer

-This project was developed in just **6 days** at **ENSTA Paris** as part of the course **CSC_4IN04_TA**, in collaboration with my classmate(Yassine ZANNED).
-The goal was to implement a basic ray tracing engine from scratch, progressively building up features to render simple 3D scenes with realistic lighting.
+This project was developed in just **6 days** at **ENSTA Paris** as part of the course **CSC_4IN04_TA**, in collaboration with my classmate [Yassine ZANNED](#).

-## 📅 Project Timeline

-The work is organized in six files, each representing the progress made on a specific day
+## 🎯 Objective

+Our goal was to implement a basic **ray tracing engine** from scratch, gradually adding features to render simple 3D scenes with realistic lighting.

+## 🤔 Wait...
+In 6 days?
+Really?

+Well... not exactly 😅

+At first, we jumped in by copying code from a few YouTube tutorials — just to get a feel for how ray tracing works.
+That helped us get things moving, but we weren’t really learning *how* it all worked.

+So we hit the reset button.
+We found a great tutorial that didn’t give away all the code, just the concepts — and it was broken down over 6 days.
+That became our new roadmap.

+We then **re-implemented everything from scratch**, using that guide only as a high-level reference.
+It was intense, but we learned a ton.

 ## 🖼️ Features Implemented